 "whatever your style is, feel good in what you wear"

 On the weekend, the turn out was high as many youngsters and families arrived early to maximise their day.
-The clothes show is always popular with the younger crowds as it has so much to offer.
+The Clothes Show Live is always popular with the younger crowds as it has so much to offer.